Error estimates for a tree structure algorithm solving finite horizon control problems: Dynamic Programming on a Tree Structure

 \section{Dynamic Programming on a Tree Structure}

-In this section we will sketch the essential features of the dynamic programming approach and its numerical approximation.
-More details on the tree structure algorithm can be found in our recent work \cite{AFS18} where the algorithm and several tests have been presented.\\ Let us consider the classical {\it finite horizon problem}.
+This section is devoted to the essential features of the dynamic programming approach and its numerical approximation.
+The interested reader will find in \cite{AFS18} more details on the tree structure algorithm.\\ Let us consider the classical {\it finite horizon problem}.
 Let the system be driven by